rchu02/ACIT-2420-Assignment-1/README.md

 Now decide which project you want to use, for the droplet that you are going to make.

+2. **Finding Arch Linux image ID**

-2. If you have made multiple custom images on your DigitalOcean account, run this command to find your Arch Linux image.
+If you have made multiple custom images on your DigitalOcean account, run this command to find your Arch Linux image.
 ```
 doctl compute image list-user --format ID,Distribution | grep -i arch
 ```